 - Mint simple syrup — Or you can use Stevia with fresh mint.

 - Optional: Mint sprigs and peach slices — To garnish.
 Fesh mint is a must.
 It totally makes the drink, trust me!

 How To Make A Peach Iced Tea Cocktail

 For the cocktail, combine all of the ingredients into a cocktail shaker to mix.

-Then, serve over ice with a mint sprig and peach slices mixed in.
+Then, serve over ice in a tall glass with a fresh mint sprig and peach slices garnished or mixed in.

 Of course, I always encourage striped straws, but we used these DIY brass drink stirrers instead.

 How To Make A Low Calorie Peach Tea Cocktail

 The mint simple syrup can easily be replaced with Stevia for a lower calorie version of this recipe.